Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 Here are some other soft skills you could incorporate into your resume:

-• A continuous learning attitude: This can be shown through a Github account, leadership or engagement in meetups or involvement in the C# community, for example.
+• A continuous learning attitude: This can be shown through a GitHub account, leadership or engagement in meetups or involvement in the C# community, for example.

 • Innovation and forward-thinking approach: This can be difficult to convey in a resume but if you haven’t been able to work with emerging technologies in your job, demonstrate this in projects you’ve worked on outside of your work or mention involvement with new technologies such as blockchain or AI.